What is Test Data Management

 TDM Core Components

-TDM solutions typically include one or more of the following components:
+Understanding what is Test Data Management (TDM) requires understanding five common components.
+TDM solutions typically include one or more of the following:

 1. De-identification/Masking